PowerDMS/Owin.Scim/README.md

 * returned: default (always, never)
 * uniqueness: none (server, global)

-Owin.Scim configures all core attributes according to the SCIM standard schema, configuring those attributes that differ from the default above.
-Depending on your requirements as a SCIM service provider, you may need to modify these types as you see fit.
-It is up to you to ensure you do not violate SCIM's explicit rules about core resource schema types.
+Owin.Scim auto-assigns all core attribute qualities as per https://tools.ietf.org/html/rfc7643#section-7.
+Depending on your requirements as a SCIM service provider, you may need to modify these qualities as you see fit.
+It is up to you to ensure any modificaitons remain in compliance of the SCIM standard.

 To modify core resource types:
 ```csharp